muAluo-Juan/Networked-Train-Delay-Causality-Inference/README.md

 The raw data are collected from the Lanzhou Railway Bureau dispatch centers from April 2, 2025, to April 23, 2025, which cannot be made public due to the confidentiality policies.

-## Delay Causality Inference
+## Delay Causal Inference
 Our proposed framework is shown in the `data` folder.
-We provide a demo to infer macro-level delayed train causality and micro-level delay event causality based on our framework in the `demo` folder.
+We provide a demo to infer delayed train causality and delay event causality based on our framework TDCausal, in the `demo` folder.

 To perform inference, run: